WHO SUPPORTS WHOM? Some

 Der Staat.
 He also understood the ancient axiom that goods-and-services exchange for goods-and-services

-and that the complication of money became necessary because barter was
+and that the complication of money became necessary because barter is

 so inefficient.
 Think about it.
 Instead of bartering your

-time and talent in the marketplace for food, clothing, etc., you exchange your time and talent at your workplace for money.
-With that money you may acquire food, clothing, etc., whenever you wish.
+time and talent in the marketplace for food, clothing, etc., you exchange your time and talent at your workplace for currency.
+With that currency you may acquire food, clothing, etc., whenever you wish.

-people are aren't able to trade their time and effort for things they
+people who aren't able to trade their time and effort for things they

 need?
 Babies, for instance.
 The physically disabled, such